doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 : indicates fullscreen display

 **-h**
-: indicates half-height for cava window (with -f only)
+: indicates half-height for mppcava window (with -f only)

 **-P script**
 : specifies the ASCIImatics script to run in visualizer pane

 **-q**
-: indicates quarter-height for cava window (with -f only)
+: indicates quarter-height for mppcava window (with -f only)

 **-r**
 : indicates use retro terminal emulator